 The Building Industry Association of Washington website has information that helps explain what you need to do to file a lien as well as some sample forms.
 The Washington State Bar Association website also has several different blank forms for waiving and/or releasing a lien.

 The Washington State Department of Labor & Industries' website has information about filing a lawsuit against a contractor's bond.
+Washington LawHelp also has some information about filing this type of lawsuit.

 The law library sells a Start a Contractor's Bond Claim self-help kit with forms and instructions to start a claim against the contractor's bond (it does not cover how to finalize the process).
 It includes forms for either the homeowner or a subcontractor/supplier who has not been paid to use.
 Kits can be purchased at the library or online and mailed out.